 White Temple In Chiang Rai Opening Hours

-The White Temple in Chiang Rai (Wat Rong Khun) is open 8am to 5pm on weekdays and 8.30am to 5.30pm on weekends.
+The White Temple in Chiang Rai (Wat Rong Khun) is open from 8 am to 5 pm on weekdays and from 8.30 am to 5.30 pm on weekends.

 White Temple In Chiang Rai Dress Code